Lyme Disease: Symptoms, Causes and Natural Support Strategies

 • The best way to test is often with more effective Lyme panel solutions such as IGeneX or DNA Connexions.

-This article is written by Dr Jay Davidson who is an expert in genetic analysis, lyme disease and heavy metal detoxification.
+This article is written by Dr Jay Davidson who is an expert in genetic analysis, Lyme disease, and heavy metal detoxification.
 You can check out Dr Davidson’s website for more information here

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 We do offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.